idf_component_manager.yml Configuration File

 - "https://components-file.espressif.cn"

-Besides, if you have a local storage server, you can also add the local storage URL to the configuration file:
+If you have a local mirror set, you can also define the local_storage_url in the configuration file:

 profiles: